Your treatment plan

 Usually, any medications you are already taking can be continued as normal, however, you should let your doctor know what medications you are using.

-You will be required at Canberra Eye Laser for approximately 2 hours on the day of your procedure.
+Allow for approximately 2 hours on the day of your procedure.
 This enables us to complete pre and postoperative assessments.
 You will be in the treatment room for about 20-30 minutes, but the procedure itself only takes a few minutes per eye and is painless under local anaesthetic eye drops.

 You should dress comfortably and bring a companion on the day of the surgery.
 You must not drive yourself home immediately after the procedure.